 Another place to explore could be conversion funnels.

 In Google Analytics, if you go to Conversions > Goals > Funnel Visualization, you’ll be able to analyze the goal funnels that have been set up.
-I’ll caution you that this isn’t 100% accurate as skipped steps through the funnel (e.g. going from step 1 straight to step 3) will mess with the data (for more on common GA misconceptions, read here).
+We’ll caution you that this isn’t 100% accurate as skipped steps through the funnel (e.g. going from step 1 straight to step 3) will mess with the data.
 That said, it is a good first step for finding friction within your funnel.
 For example, if a healthy percentage of people passed from step 1 to 3, but then suffered a significant drop off at step 4, before seeing the percentage of people continuing on the path rise again, we’d have identified step 4 as a potential problem worthy of deeper analysis.

 Sitting around an office and discussing your website with co-workers all day can potentially lead to internal biases or a “curse of knowledge” when it comes to how someone should interact with your site.
 It’s very possible that you think a section of the site is easy to navigate or not confusing, but in reality, your audience is having a very different experience.